Metric Entropy and the Optimal Prediction of Chaotic Signals

-Suppose $c$ is a fixed point of the map $f$.
-The iterates at $c$ will obviously look like Suppose we pick a point $X_{0}$ within a distance $\epsilon$ of $c$ and look at the sequence When is the latter sequence closest to the former sequence?
+When is the latter sequence closest to the former sequence?
 The answer is they are closest when $X_{0}$ lies on the stable manifold of $c$.
 If it lies on the unstable manifold of $c$, on the other hand, the latter sequence will quickly diverge from the former.
 Here we already see the basic ingredient for optimal prediction.
 For a good match between the sequences, it is not enough to pick $X_{0}$ close to $c$ but we have to pick $X_{0}$ to be on or close to the stable manifold of $c$.
 An optimal predictor has to implement this idea using time series data and nothing more.